Our safeguarding policy

 Governance

-Each school's Local Governing Body appoints a Safeguarding Lead Governor, and a Deputy Safeguarding Lead.
+Each school's Local Governing Body reviews safeguarding data, systems and local contextual issues.
 At Trust board level we have a named Safeguarding Lead Trustee.
-These roles are key to ensuring safeguarding practice in each school - and collectively - is robustly monitored, challenged, reviewed and improved.
+These roles are key to ensuring safeguarding practice is robustly monitored, challenged, reviewed and improved.

 Review